probablycort/CSGDiscordBot/README.md

 Configure the prefix of the bot at `bot.py`, on line 32.

 ### Statuses
-Configure the bot's statuses by going to `start.py`, under line 40.
+Configure the bot's statuses by going to `statuses.py`.

 ### Commands
 While commands (with prefix) and app commands are located under the `cogs` folder, the commands without prefix is located at `bot.py`, under line 162.

-#### CSGDiscordBot before v3.0 has been archived.
-Go to https://github.com/probablycort/CSGArchivedDiscordBot.
+> [!TIP]
+> Guide on how to add the commands with different types can be found at `base.py`, starts at line 17.